 - La Résistance: The Preachers, run by Rickey, Mickey's alternate-universe self.

-- Reasonable Authority Figure: The President of Great Britain, who calls the Cyber-conversion process "obscene" and refuses to allow Lumic to continue developing it in Britain.
-So naturally Lumic has him killed.
+- Reasonable Authority Figure: The President of Great Britain, who calls the Cyber-conversion process "obscene" and refuses to allow Lumic to continue developing it in Britain, and by all appearances seems to trying to do good in the crapsack world he runs.
+So naturally Lumic has him killed first.

 - Rich Bitch: alt-Jackie Tyler chews out her husband for petty details, wears diamond studded accesories, and withholds wages from well meaning employees if they accidentally offend her.
 And since this is Jackie, she offends easily.

 - Serious Business: Lumic snaps at Mr. Crane for messing about with the mind-controlled hobos.